Ghost-Clear/Ghost-Clear-iOS/README.md

 The ghost connect app is an app for squash that connects to up to 6 devices to help a player ghost and enhance game quality.

+## Ghosting Device

+For the repository for the ghosting devices, refer to https://github.com/varunchitturi/Ghosting-Device

 ## File descriptions

 ### LaunchViewController.swift